Skip to main content

 How the Piotroski F-Score equals

-The nine tests behind the piotroski f score are grouped into three areas: profits, leverage liquidity and source of funds, and operating efficiency.
+The nine tests behind the piotroski f score are grouped into three areas: profits, use liquidity and source of funds, and operating efficiency.
 Each test gives one point when the company meets the standard.

 profits Signals (Points 1 to 4)